redminetrustteam/redmine_view_issue_description/README.md

 The main goal is to limit the visibility for external users (e.g., customers), without hiding an essential issue overview and issue related information.

 Long story short, without the new `view_issue_description` permission, a user cannot enter an issue or view its description.
-An exception is made for own issues (author or assigned user).
+An exception is made for `issues` where the user is the `assigned user`.

 Some extra features have been added, to improve the general usability.